aws-samples/serverless-ops-review/README.md

 - Open the [AWS Step Functions console](https://console.aws.amazon.com/states/home) and locate the deployed state machine - its name will be provided in the terminal outputs after SAM CLI completes deployment or it can be found within Outputs tab of the deployed CloudFormation stack in CloudFormation console.
 - Locate the latest execution withing the **Executions** section and click on it to open it.
-- Navigate to the list of events and locate the **last** execution event called **ExecutionSucceeded** (you may need to skip through pages of events).
+- Navigate to the list of events and locate the **last** execution event called **ExecutionSucceeded** (you may need to skip through pages of events or click on the last state before the end marker in the execution diagram).
 The body of this event will contain a list of S3 presigned URLs (valid for an hour), that can be used to access the generated reports.
 - Copy one presigned URL and paste it into a browser to download the report file.

 #### NOTE